Join the next Adventure!

-July and August will be spent in Morocco, Western Sahara and Mauritania – with a little extension into Senegal to complete the Paris – Dakar rally route.
-These places, especially Morocco, are really easy to get to so ideal for the first trial of the truck as we can be flexible until we settle into a routine.
+September and October will be spent in Morocco, Western Sahara and Mauritania – with a little extension into Senegal to complete the old Paris – Dakar rally route.
+These places, especially Morocco, are really easy for you to get to so ideal to come and try out life aboard the Vegan Overland Yacht as we venture into Africa.

 As well as the grand landscapes, we will visit the historic cities of Fez, Casablanca and Marrakech – with time to become immersed in the ancient medinas, and stock up on spices from market stalls for our on-board kitchen.
 There will even be a visit to a vegan restaurant or two!